serpapi/google-search-results-java/README.md

  - searches on Google using the query: q = "coffee"
  - parses the messy HTML responses
  - return a standardized JSON response

-The Ruby class GoogleSearchResults
+The class GoogleSearchResults
- - Format the request to Serp API server
+ - Format the request
- - Execute GET http request
+ - Execute GET http request against SerAPI service
- - Parse JSON into Ruby Hash using JSON standard library provided by Ruby Et voila..
+ - Parse JSON response using GSON library
+Et voila..

+Alternatively, you can search:
+ - Bing using BingSearchResults class
+ - Baidu using BaiduSearchResults class

 ## Example
  * [How to set SERP API key](#how-to-set-serp-api-key)